kubeflow/pipelines/README.md

 Refer to the [versioning policy](./docs/release/versioning-policy.md) and [feature stages](./docs/release/feature-stages.md) documentation for more information about how we manage versions and feature stages (such as Alpha, Beta, and Stable).

-## Development and Contribution
+## Contributing to Kubeflow Pipelines

-For guideline on developing and contributing on Kubeflow Pipelines, please following [How to Contribute](./CONTRIBUTING.md) to make your change.
-For building and deploying Kubeflow Pipelines from source code, follow [ML Pipeline Development Guideline](./developer_guide.md)
+Before you start contributing to Kubeflow Pipelines, read the guidelines in [How to Contribute](./CONTRIBUTING.md).
+To learn how to build and deploy Kubeflow Pipelines from source code, read the [developer guide](./developer_guide.md).

 ## Kubeflow Pipelines Community Meeting